 “The Stones Would Cry Out!”
 Palm Sunday Ruminations on the Cradle and the Cross

-At which end of Jesus’ life should we look for the reason we call him “Lord and Savor?”
+At which end of Jesus’ life should we look for the reason we call him “Lord and Savior?”
 My friends in the Mercersburg Society put heavy stress on the Incarnation.
 Others, such as P. T. Forsyth, insist that we only can understand the Incarnation backwards in time, from the perspective of Christ’s death and resurrection.
 (See, for example, on this point, a great quote from Forsyth here.)

 From my teacher and friend Gabriel Fackre, one of the early and still best narrative theologians, I have learned to be careful not to take any episode of the story to represent the whole.